1. Uncompressed static assets on the server

 3. Non-optimized images

 Images on a page can be optimized to reduce their file size without impacting the quality.
+(We do a deep dive into this here.)

 A large number of websites use images, and images usually account for most of the downloaded data on a page.
 Optimizing images is one of the easiest ways to increase page performance.